luke-j-smith/play-sports-group/README.md

 # play-sports-group

-This repository contains a RESTful API that provides the storage, deletion and search functionality of YouTube videos.
+This repository contains a RESTful API that provides the functionality to store, delete and search basic information relating to YouTube videos.

 ## Requirements